What are the risk factors for basal and squamous cell skin cancers?

 In this rare congenital (present at birth) condition, people develop many basal cell cancers over their lifetime.
 People with this syndrome may also have abnormalities of the jaw and other bones, eyes, and nervous tissue.

 Most of the time this condition is inherited from a parent.
 In families with this syndrome, those affected often start to develop basal cell cancers as children or teens.
+Exposure to UV rays can increase the number of tumors these people get.

 The immune system helps the body fight cancers of the skin and other organs.
 People with weakened immune systems (from certain diseases or medical treatments) are more likely to develop non-melanoma skin cancer, including squamous cell cancer and less common types such as Kaposi sarcoma and Merkel cell carcinoma.